kenrui-group/ansible-bind/README.md

 * Install the latest [BIND](https://www.isc.org/bind/) available.
 * Update of zone records.
 * Rotate RNDC keys.
-* Get / revoke certificate from [Let's Encrypt](https://letsencrypt.org/) using DNS challenge.
+* Get / revoke certificate from [Let's Encrypt](https://letsencrypt.org/) using DNS challenge (wildcard certificate is supported).
 * Check certificate expiry status by comparing server date time and certificate start / end date time.
 * Test certificate issue / revoke using [Let's Encrypt Pebble](https://github.com/letsencrypt/pebble).
+* Optional use of local LAN IPs or gateway IPs for zone transfer or refresh between master and slave (gateway / firewall unable to do hairpin NAT)
+* Support inclusion of SPF and DKIM zone records.

 Playbook also comes with settings for testing using Molecule.